microsoft/terminal/doc/specs/Proto extensions-spec.md

 The main thing to note for modification of existing profiles is that this will only be used for modifying the default profiles (cmd/powershell) or the dynamically generated profiles.

 For modifications to existing profiles, the json stub would need to indicate which profile it wishes to modify.
+It will do this by providing the corresponding guid in the `"updates"` field of the json stub.

 Note that currently, we generate a GUID for dynamic profiles using the "initial" name of the profile (i.e. before any user changes are applied).
 For example, the "initial" name of a WSL profile is the \<name\> argument to "wsl.exe -d \<name\>", and the "initial" name of a Powershell profile is something like "Powershell (ARM)" - depending